 For the past 10 years or so I’ve been very inspired by many in the technology delivery services for small business community and from all over the world.
 The SBS Team, BOB, MVP’s throughout the world, TS2 guru’s and a lot of other good folks at and beyond Microsoft have been very responsive and innovative to provide a competitive product and support to grow SBS into a hugely distributed worldwide business culture.
 Now that SBS has set sail for the island of misfits the future practical SB landscape expands out beyond Microsoft where software strongholds like email services become commoditized in the cloud and Exchange is just another choice not the dominant monopoly it has been.

-I am Dale Unroe and I wish anyone from my corner of the world in Cincinnati and whoever else finds their way here from Under There, Across the Pond or parts in-between feels welcomed to read and pass more along to your fellow business peers.
+I am Dale Unroe and I wish anyone from my corner of the world in Cincinnati and Cleveland and whoever else finds their way here from Under There, Across the Pond or parts in-between feels welcomed to read and pass more along to your fellow business peers.

 If you find something helpful please let me know.
 Likewise if you find something in error also write a comment so I can correct it.